RaghadF98/Investigate-a-Dataset/README.md

 # Investigate-a-Dataset
-analyze a dataset use the Python libraries NumPy, pandas, and Matplotlib. in this project I will analyze  TMDb-movie data and answer the question Do action movies become more popular?
+analyze a dataset use the Python libraries NumPy, pandas, and Matplotlib.
+In this project I will analyze  TMDb-movie data and answer the question Do action movies become more popular?